sjourdan/vault-coreos-terraform/README.md

 A first version of this will use [demo.consul.io](https://demo.consul.io) as a backend, but using [docker-vault](https://github.com/sjourdan/docker-vault) it can easily be extended to a private [Consul](https://consul.io/) backend.

-Terraform will start/manage the CoreOS infrastructure, cloud-init will give enough information to start/join the cluster.
-Then CoreOS will start the containers.
+Terraform will start/manage the CoreOS infrastructure, cloud-init will give enough information to start/join the cluster and deploy required files.
+Then fleet will manage the containers.

-You **will** need to generate a [new etcd discover token](https://discovery.etcd.io/new) and enter it in the `terraform.tf` file for the demo to work.
+You **will** need to generate a [new etcd discovery token](https://discovery.etcd.io/new) and enter it in the `terraform.tf` file for the demo to work.

+The file `cloud-config.yml` contains:
+* The Vault configuration file (`/home/core/config/demo.hcl`)
+* The two `fleet` unit service files (`/home/core/services/vault@.service` and `/home/core/services/vault-discovery@.service`)
+* enough to start `etcd` and `fleet`

 ## Deploy the base infrastructure